 - How do we prepare cash flow data that is used to prepare such chart?

-- How do we prepare cash flow forecast for next three months?
+- How do we prepare a cash flow forecast for the next three months?

 1. Preparing cash flow contribution chart technically